Cvmcosta/ltijs/docs/provider.md

 #### Provider.constructor(encryptionkey, database, [, options])

-Exposes methods for easy manipualtion of the LTI 1.3 standard as a LTI Provider and a "app" object to manipulate the [Express](https://expressjs.com/) server.
+Exposes methods for easy manipulation of the LTI 1.3 standard as a LTI Provider and a "app" object to manipulate the [Express](https://expressjs.com/) server.